 classical Hodgkin lymphoma

-Over the past four decades, EST classification has gone through various modifications starting from the earliest study by Norris and Taylor2.
-This was primarily due to the ...
+Over the past four decades, EST classification has gone through various modifications starting from the earliest study by Norris and Taylor 2.
+This was primarily due to th...

 The 5-tier ACR system was a previously used system for classification of radiologic breast findings, proposed by the American College of Radiologists (ACR).
 It is no longer in widespread use, having been gradually superseded by the new 6-tier BIRADS classification system first published in 1992....